 The paper must be entirely glued to a base of non-flammable material or to one of the materials listed in numbers 1 to 3 above or have been fireproofed.

 These are permitted provided there are sufficient flame-dousing metal litter bins available; these bins must be regularly emptied outside the building.

-11. LIGHTING (for specific guidelines on Electrics see Electrical Safety and Electrical Equipment)
+11. LIGHTING (for specific guidelines on electrics and electrical equipment, see Electrical Safety)